Skip to main content

 • What would save me the most time?

-Example: If you're a marketer who uses Smartlead and HubSpot daily, start with "Marketing Automation" bundle.
-Add "Analytics" bundle later if needed.
+Example: If you're a marketer who uses Smartlead and HubSpot daily, start with the "Marketing Automation" MCP server.
+Add "Analytics" MCP server later if needed.

-Can't find the right bundle?
+Can't find the right MCP server?
 Create your own!

 • Pick exactly the tools you need